How to get to Santa Teresa and Mal Pais from La Fortuna, Costa Rica?

 Perfect for groups <> 5-6hrs <> $360

 A private shuttle may be ideal for those who value comfort and personalized service.
-This mode of transport allows you to travel directly from your accommodation in La Fortuna to your destination in Santa Teresa.
+This mode of transport allows you to travel directly from your accommodation in La Fortuna to Santa Teresa.
 The journey takes about 5 to 6 hours, and prices generally range from $360 to $600, depending on the vehicle and the number of passengers.
-Private shuttles provide the benefit of flexible departure times and the ability to make stops along the way for sightseeing or meals.
+Private shuttles offer flexible departure times and the option to make stops along the way for sightseeing or meals.
 While this option is more expensive than shared shuttles, the enhanced comfort and convenience can make it worthwhile, especially for families or groups.

 Ask your driver to stop along the way.
 There is so much to see; your driver should know the area well.